SchapiroLabor/KBestak_Lab-rotation/README.md

 # Lab-rotation in Computational biomedicine - image analysis with a focus on stitching and registration

-I joined the group on February 1.
-2022. and my rotation lasted until Arpil 14.
+I joined the group as a part of a mandatory student internship within the Working in Biosciences course as part of my Molecular Biosciences master with the major in Systems biology on February 1.
+2022. and my rotation lasted until April 14.
 2022.

 ## Nextflow and MCMICRO setup on a Windows machine
 Detailed instructions: https://www.nextflow.io/blog/2021/setup-nextflow-on-windows.html